minzzelo/cs2101ug/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:memo: Note: If you search for multiple keywords, flashcards containing either of the keywords will be returned.
+:memo: **Note**: If you search for multiple keywords, flashcards containing either of the keywords will be returned.
 For example, "General OOP" will return flashcards containing either General or OOP.

 </div>